statisticalbiotechnology/cb2030/questions/testing.md

 In MakeModel part, we combines the groups into one NumPy array.
 And then in RunModel code , we shuff the pooled values and splitting them into two groups.
 I am confused about how they split those values? randowly?
 The value and numbers of first babies are fixed, what's the point to shuff and then split?
 How this step attribute to test the differnece?
 What's the logic behind it ?
     > As you said, they are using this logic as a way to model the null hypothesis.
 So as I understand it they want to create a situation where H0 is true.
 Since we're testing if there is a statistically significant difference in mean for pregnancy length comparing first babies and others, H1 is that there is a difference in mean and H0 is that there is no difference in means.
 Before doing the test we don't know whether we will end up rejecting H0 or not, but regardless, the p-value is the probability of observing the result in your test statistic or a result more extreme under the assumption that H0 is true.
 Therefore, we need to be able to compute the probability distribution of different results when H0 is true, otherwise we will not be able to calculate a p-value.
 By combining the data points from the two groups and shuffling them, then splitting them up again, we create two new groups which due to the shuffling satisfy the null hypothesis, and based on this situation we can now compute the p-value.

+1. In 8.3, they are using an example with gorillas to explain samling distribution.
+They assume that the population is well known, in order to choose a representative sample, but then goes on to discuss how a sampling error can occur if you happen to sample only the smallest or largest gorillas.
+Since weight is the parameter of interest and we don't know what the gorillas weigh (and therefore might choose a sample with poor distribution); from a statistical point of view, why does the population have to be well known, and what properties could that include?
 ### Confidence intervalls

 1. I have a question about practical application of CI in section 8.3.
 When we calculate the CI in some case such as KM survival analysis, we may get a CI like (X, NA).X is an actual value, but i don't know the meaning of NA and why we get NA.